adityarokadee/MediciaApi/README.md

 Create an online Medical history data base that would allow us to have access to our medical history regardless of where we are.
 Provide access to our medical history to those doctors who are going to treat us, which would form a better understanding of the patients’ medical history for prescribing medicines, and lastly, update the data base with each new medicine/treatment.

 ## Contributing to the Project
- Step 1 : Fork the repository. </ br>
+ Step 1 : Fork the repository. \
- Step 2 : Clone the repository in your local machine. </ br>
+ Step 2 : Clone the repository in your local machine. \
- Step 3 : Build the Application in your local machine, Use JDK >= 1.8. </ br>
+ Step 3 : Build the Application in your local machine, Use JDK >= 1.8. \
- Step 4 : Use postman to check the API. </ br>
+ Step 4 : Use postman to check the API. \
- Step 5 : Create a PR by making the Commit Message in format : [#<Issue id>] <Issue title>. </ br>
+ Step 5 : Create a PR by making the Commit Message in format : [#<Issue id>] <Issue title>. \
- Step 6 : Keep the Screenshot in PR Description shows the Before and After result. </ br>
+ Step 6 : Keep the Screenshot in PR Description shows the Before and After result. \

 ## PATIENT